johnemmanuelbond/loggers.larders/content/Articles/Thetis.md

 _Thetis_ is a medium sized dual-masted, multi-decked cargo ship.
-Her linen sails are currently tied up .
+Her linen sails are currently tied up.
+The deck itself is in fairly good condition

 She has salt-stained linen sails stained